 The Mütter Museum is dedicated to improving the health of the public through its education programs, services, and resources.

-Educational programs and lessons are available as part of field trips or in the classroom!
+Educational programs and lessons are available!
 See below for a list of some of what we offer.
-To find out more and to book a tour or lesson, visit The Mütter Museum website.
+Fill out this lesson form to book your virtual lesson with Museum Educator, Marcy Engleman.